 It has four campuses spread over the country.
-The institution is a home to over 13,000 enrolled students.
+The institution is home to over 13,000 enrolled students.
 It offers more than 180 programs that are approved by the New Zealand Qualifications Authority listed on the New Zealand Qualifications Framework.
 The institute has flexible programs that offer multiple intakes every year.

 Otago Polytechnic, Auckland

 Moving further, we look at the Otago Polytechnic for diploma courses in New Zealand.
-Otago Polytechnic is the top in New Zealand polytechnic sector for qualifications completed by the New Zealand government’s Tertiary Education Commission.
-There are a total 6700 full and part-time enrolled students at the institute.
-Student satisfaction ratings are around 90 per cent and, more importantly, international student satisfaction rating of 98 per cent.
+Otago Polytechnic is the top in the New Zealand polytechnic sector for qualifications completed by the New Zealand government’s Tertiary Education Commission.
+There are a total of 6700 full and part-time enrolled students at the institute.
+Student satisfaction ratings are around 90 per cent and, more importantly, international student satisfaction ratings of 98 per cent.

 Nelson Marlborough Institute of Technology, Nelson

-NMIT has been awarded category 1 status for educational performance by New Zealand qualification authority (NZQA).
-The institute is known for state-of-the-art infrastructure.
+NMIT has been awarded category 1 status for educational performance by the New Zealand qualification authority (NZQA).
+The institute is known for its state-of-the-art infrastructure.
 Students here have the opportunity to gain real-life, practical, hands-on experience and valuable industry contacts through work placements.